Onielcares/alx-low_level_programming/0x00-hello_world/README.md

 <h2>Files</h2>
 <br>

-All of the following files are scripts and programs written in C:
+<p>All of the following files are scripts and programs written in C:</p>

 <table style="width:100%">
 <tr>